pablordgez/peacetopoweramp/README.md

   3. Allow to run from terminal with arguments to set file name or path
   4. Convert Poweramp to Peace
   5. GUI
-  6. Refactor all the code, because it's very unreadable and there probably is a better way to write json than this, same goes for reading the source file